Temporary Closure | Visitor Centre and Information Point

 Pinjarra Visitor Information Point

 Explore the beautiful historic setting of Edenvale Homestead, one of the earliest settled localities in Western Australia and the home of Pinjarra Visitor Information Point.
 Edenvale (established 1860) is the former home of the McLarty family and most notably the childhood residence of Sir Ross McLarty, a previous Premier of WA.
 The bustling country town of Pinjarra is a delight to explore.
 Enjoy a riverside walk through Cantwell Park, check out the famous pedestrian suspension bridge or follow the Pinjarra Heritage Trail.
-Pinjarra also has a free RV Dump Point and 24 hour stop over area located adjacent to the Heritage Train Station on Pinjarra Williams Road.
+Pinjarra also has a free RV Dump Point and 24 hour stop over area (currently closed for stop overs due to COVID-19) located adjacent to the Heritage Train Station on Pinjarra Williams Road.

 Pinjarra Visitor Information Point is housed inside the Murray Arts and Crafts Shop at Edenvale Homestead.
 Look for the yellow flags!
 The Information Point is operated remotely by the staff of Dwellingup Visitor Centre.
 It contains a wide selection of information on the local area and wider Peel Region.
 The Information Point also has a touch screen information point and a visitor computer with internet access.
 The Murray Arts and Crafts volunteers on duty will endeavour to answer your queries but visitors are encouraged to telephone (08) 9538 1108 should further information be required.